Kirk Minister Complaint Confirms 390th Anniversary of Women’s Football in Europe

 A KIRK Minister’s objection to women playing football on the Sabbath, reveals that a game in Carstairs, Scotland is the first recorded evidence of the women’s game in Europe.
 A church document dated Sunday 21st August 1628 condemns women and men playing football on the Sabbath was expected to be a religious day devoted to solemn reflection and worship.

-Left to right: Vivian McLaren, Rose Reilly, Aileen Campbell and Karen Grunwell.
+The lead image shows, from left to right: Vivian McLaren, Rose Reilly, Aileen Campbell and Karen Grunwell.

 To mark the historic 390th anniversary, Aileen Campbell, MSP for Clydesdale, whose constituency includes Carstairs, Scottish Women’s Football (SWF) Chairperson Vivienne MacLaren and World Cup winner and Scotland’s most successful female footballer Rose Reilly met in Carstairs to commemorate the date, the earliest known record of women’s football in Europe.

 While the specific location of the football activity is not mentioned in the document, the Minister’s church in Carstairs is situated at the head of the Village Green with a church having stood on that site long before the seventeenth century (although the current church building dates from the eighteenth century).
 Historians believe it is reasonable to suggest that the Village Green was the likely focal point for the football activity in 1628.